tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 	- side-quests (?)
 - Some new Items need to be added (or maybe existing items can be improved ?)

+- Use something like ForceFields (see boss fight of level 1) in a puzzle, where a projectile weapon of the player has to be redirected (pushed by the force field) to hit a target

 ## Side Quests